 My long love of visually documenting humanity and their environs comes in handy when photographing wedding celebrations.
 Much of my knowledge of story capture is applied the same way only more condensed.
-My fine arts background also comes in handy when dong the creatives.
-My approach remains discreet and candid, sometimes playful, and other times I step in and guide the family groupings or direct the creatives (should you wish).
+My fine arts degree adds a visual element when doing the creatives.
+My approach remains discreet and candid, sometimes playful, and other times I step in and guide the family groupings or direct the creatives (when requested or needed).
 People say they did not notice me throughout the day.
 Perfect I think.

 Here is an over all view of various wedding images over the years.